hemantksingh/messup-learn/Security/Transport Layer Security.md

 The Subject Alternative Name (SAN) field lets you specify additional host names (sites, IP addresses, common names, etc.) to be protected by a single SSL Certificate, such as a Multi-Domain (SAN) or Extend Validation Multi-Domain Certificate.
 To [request an SSL certificate that supports multiple domains](http://www.jasinskionline.com/technicalwiki/%28X%281%29S%28fdjqoj45vcgk5z225tt5qaey%29%29/Print.aspx?Page=Requesting-an-SSL-Certificate-for-Multiple-Domains), you need to generate a Certificate Signing Request (CSR) for SANs.

 [SAN certificates are different from wildcard certificates](https://opensrs.com/blog/2012/09/san-and-wildcard-certificates-whats-the-difference).
 While wildcard certificates allow for unlimited subdomains to be protected with a single certificate, a SAN cert allows multiple domain names to be protected with a single certificate.

+### Server hosting multiple TLS certificates

+Server Name Indication (SNI) allows a server to safely host multiple TLS Certificates for multiple sites, all under a **single IP address**.
+This is helpful because there is a [shortage of IPv4 addresses](https://simple.wikipedia.org/wiki/Main_Page).
+The Internet Protocol version 4 (IPv4) has roughly 4 billion IP addresses.
+But, there are already more than 4 billion internet connected computers worldwide, so we are facing a shortage of IPv4 addresses.
+The Internet Protocol version 6 (IPv6) should fix this problem, offering trillions of addresses, but there is still some existing network equipment that does not support IPv6.

+SNI is an [extension to the TLS protocol](https://www.globalsign.com/en/blog/what-is-server-name-indication).
+The client specifies which hostname they want to connect to using the SNI extension in the TLS handshake.
+This allows a server (for example Apache, Nginx, or a load balancer such as HAProxy) to select the corresponding private key and certificate chain that are required to establish the connection from a list while hosting all certificates on a single IP address.

 ### Certificate Revocation List (CRL)